alirezakamali80/Dynamic-Modeling-of-a-Hybrid-manipulator/README.md

 # Dynamic Modeling of a Hyper-Redundant Gough-Stewart Serial-Parallel Manipulator

 At the end of my undergraduate studies at the School of Mechanical Engineering at the University of Tehran, I decided to delve deeper into the field of robotics while contributing to research papers being conducted in the **Human & Robot Interaction Laboratory under the supervision of Dr. Mehdi Tale Masouleh**.
-My bachelor thesis was defined in April 2024, and I am currently working on it.
+My bachelor thesis was defined in April 2024, and I am currently working on it with my teammate Hossein Akbari.

 The topic is Dynamic Modeling of a Hyper-Redundant Gough-Stewart Serial-Parallel Manipulator, and so far, this fascinating project has progressed to the modeling of double-segment Gough-Stewart platforms.
 My work on these serial-parallel manipulators has resulted in an accepted paper at the International Conference on Robotics and Mechatronics (ICRoM 2024), which I recently presented at the conference.